-This course discusses production practices for fruits and vegetables and provides an introduction to managing cool-season turfgrasses.
+This course covers production practices for fruits and vegetables and provides an introduction to managing cool-season turfgrasses.
 Plant propagation techniques, including seed, division and cuttings are discussed, as well as the selection and maintenance of plants in the water garden.

 Learners wishing to improve their horticultural skills.